 S2: The frequencies of the 6 alternatives are derived from 1001 independent draws from the uniform distribution over the alternatives.
-The success of the rules of thumb under S1 was calculated using Wolfram Mathematica, and under S2 it was estimated by running a simulation with one million iterations and for each draw checking whether the sequence selected by the rule of thumb is the maximum of the drawn distribution.
-It was found that the success rates of $H^{sum}$ given the two probability models are 7/8 = 0.875 and 0.867, respectively.
-In the case of the atomistic procedure $T^{max}$ , the rates are $3473/4320 \approx 0.804$ 5.
-The potential for constructing new bounded rationality models What can a theoretical economist do with the results?
+The success of the rules of thumb under S1 was calculated32 using Wolfram Mathematica,33 and under S2 it was estimated by running a simulation with one million iterations and for each draw checking whether the sequence selected by the rule of thumb is the maximum of the drawn distribution.
+It was found that the success rates of H^{sum} given the two probability models are 7/8 = 0.875and 0.867, respectively.
+In the case of the atomistic procedure T^{max} , the rates are $3473/4320 \approx 0.804$

+5. The potential for constructing new bounded rationality models

+What can a theoretical economist do with the results?
 A large literature on "modeling bounded rationality" builds and analyses theoretical microeconomic models in which the standard assumptions about agents' behavior are replaced by more "realistic" procedural assumptions.
-Here are some examples: Piccione and Rubinstein (2003), Eyster &lt;sup>32Aron Tobias suggested and carried out this calculation using Wolfram Mathematica.
+Here are some examples: Piccione and Rubinstein (2003),34 Eyster and Piccione (2013),35 Esponda and Pouzo (2016),36 Kfir and Spiegler (2020)37 and Piccione and Rubinstein (2022).38